UniversalDependencies/docs/_bm/index.md

   * _mána_ for the conditional mood.
   * _kàna_ for the negative imperative (prohibitive).
   * _ka_ is used in multiple contexts, marking infinitive or subjunctive but also optative and simple affirmative.
-  * Periphrastic passive (any form of _být_, including periphrastic forms, + passive participle of the main verb).
 * Verbs with modal meaning are not considered auxiliary in Bambara.
 * There are two main (de)verbal forms, distinguished by the UPOS tag and the value of the [VerbForm]() feature:
   * Participle `Part`, tagged [VERB]() or [ADJ]().